 If you have recently returned from travel – statewide, nationally or internationally, or have had contact with someone known to have COVID-19, and are experiencing respiratory symptoms, contact your primary care physician or health care provider’s office.

 The most common symptoms of COVID-19 include fever, tiredness, and dry cough.
 If you feel sick:

 - Stay home and away from others in the household.

 - Avoid contact with others and do not travel while sick.

 - Cover mouth and nose with a tissue or a sleeve (not your hands) when coughing or sneezing.

 - Clean hands immediately after coughing, sneezing, or blowing your nose by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%-95% alcohol.
 Soap and water should always be used if hands are visibly dirty.

 - Periodically take your temperature if you believe you have a fever.

-- Be especially careful around infants and small children as well as people who have chronic illness, compromised immune systems and/or are over the age of 65.
+- Be especially careful around infants and small children as well as individuals who have chronic illness, compromised immune systems and/or are over the age of 65.

 - Take care of yourself.
-Rest as much as possible.
-Drink lots of fluids.
+Rest as much as possible and drink lots of fluids.

 The CDC has distributed test kits to state health departments to determine if a person has the virus that causes COVID-19.
 At present, testing is not available at the CSUSB Student Health Center.